ElenaCoder/JavaScript30-Projects/README.md

 2. Check out a live demo by visiting the README file of that specific project.
 3. Look for the "Demo"/"How to use" section in the README, where you will find a link to experience the project in action directly in your web browser.

+## Demo

+To experience a live demo of the JavaScript30 Projects Showcase, you can visit [this link](https://elenacoder.github.io/JavaScript30-Projects/index.html).

 ## Technologies used

 - HTML